BeenOnChain/Specie/README.md

 # Specie
-Specie is a decentralized open commodity trading platform.
+Specie is a decentralized open commodity trading platform built on IPFS.